Group rules simplify group administration and help you manage application access, application roles, and security

-The resulting groups can be used like any other group in Okta.
-Groups are commonly used to assign SSOAn acronym for single sign-on.
+Groups are commonly used for Okta single sign-on (SSOAn acronym for single sign-on.
 In a SSO system, a user logs in once to the system and can access multiple systems without being prompted to sign in for each one.
 Okta is a cloud-based SSO platform that allows users to enter one name and password to access multiple applications.
 Users can access all of their web applications, both behind the firewall and in the cloud, with a single sign in.
-Okta provides a seamless experience across PCs, laptops, tablets, and smartphones. access within Okta and to provision users to apps with specific entitlements (such as roles or profiles).
-When rules are configured to populate groups based on attributes, you achieve attributed-based access control.
+Okta provides a seamless experience across PCs, laptops, tablets, and smartphones.) access and to provision users to apps with specific entitlements.
+When you use rules to populate groups based on attributes, you achieve attributed-based access control.

 Use group rules to: